 Depreciation and Amortization.
 Petroleum depreciation and amortization was \$62.7 million for the year ended December 31, 2008 as compared to \$43.0 million for the year ended December 31, 2007, an increase of \$19.7 million over the comparable periods.
-The increase in petroleum depreciation and amortization for the year ended December 31, 2008 as compared to the year ended December 31, 2007 was primarily the result of the completion of several large capital projects in April 2007 and a significant capital project completed in February 2008.
+The increase in petroleum depreciation and amortization for the year ended December 31, 2007 was primarily the result of the completion of several large capital projects in April 2007 and a significant capital project completed in February 2008.